JosephNaberhaus/naberhausj.com/builder/Readme.md

 For example, `<!--@message{"content": "#message"}-->` is allowed, but `<!--@message{"#message": "hello!"-->` will not result in any parameter substitution (though it is still valid syntax).

 ### CSS
-For simplicity and caching efficiency, **all** `*.css` files in the project are concatenated into the `out/styles.css` file.
+For simplicity and caching efficiency, **all** `*.css` files in the `src` directory are concatenated into the `out/styles.css` file.
 This means that you will need to avoid using conflicting selectors between pages and components.

 ### TODO
-- Copy Javascript code over
+- Handle JavaScript
 - Minify CSS and JavaScript in the output
+- Automatically link the stylesheet on pages